Davenchy/media-share/server/README.md

 - Media interaction through likes (like and unlike).
 - Media streaming (currently limited, does not support range headers).
 - Authenticated access to all endpoints.
+- Real-Time Updates with SSE.

+### Server-Sent Events (SSE) for Real-Time Notifications

+The backend for MediaShare supports real-time updates through **Server-Sent Events (SSE)**, providing users with instant notifications of changes in the media feed.
+This feature is implemented at the `/events` endpoint, which is **protected by authentication**.

+- **Endpoint**: `GET /events`
+  - Requires an `Authorization` header with a valid Bearer token.
+  - Only users other than the triggering user will receive the event notification, ensuring efficient updates.
+  - Actions triggering an event include media uploads, updates, deletions, likes, and unlikes.
+- **Debounced Updates**: Event notifications are **debounced for 2 seconds**, preventing server overload during frequent interactions.

+#### How to Enable SSE

+The server sends SSE events to connected clients whenever a change is detected.
+To listen for these updates, clients must establish a connection to `/events` with a valid auth token.
+The server will keep the connection open, sending updates as new events occur.

 ## Setup Instructions